mackoctavian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions sets the mode of hello to be same as olleh 11-directories_permissions adds execute to subdirectory in current directory 12-directory_permissions creates directoty m_dir with 751 permission
+10-mirror_permissions sets the mode of hello to be same as olleh 11-directories_permissions adds execute to subdirectory in current directory 12-directory_permissions creates directoty m_dir with 751 permission 13-change_group changes group owner of file hello to school